-If you searched “2 year old tantrums: what is normal?” you’re probably not looking for a lecture.
-You’re looking for relief.
+If you searched “2 year old tantrums: what is normal?”, you’re not looking for theory — you’re trying to understand if this is okay… and what to do next.

 What “normal” tantrums look like (and why they peak around 2–3)

-Tantrums are common in toddlerhood because your child’s “big feelings system” grows faster than their “skills to manage it” system.
+Tantrums happen because your child’s “big feelings system” develops faster than their “skills to manage it.”

 That mismatch is the tantrum engine:

-• They can’t do it, have it, or change reality.
+- They can’t have it or change the situation

 Normal doesn’t mean “easy”